Justo-Tapiador/jhs/docs/banned-require.md

 **You can prevent some NODEjs modules to be loaded in your JHS scripts**

 There are two nodejs modules that you are not allowed to require (they are banned by default) in  a JHS script:
 These are: require ('vm') and require ('jhs').
-In addition, you can ban other modules, too, by adding an array of names of modules to be banned in the options JSON, when you are creating a JHS instance in your server script.
+In addition, you can ban other modules too, by adding an array of names of modules to be banned in the options JSON, when you are creating a JHS instance in your server script.